MAY OFF-SEASON TRAVEL

-May is an outstanding month for finding “sweet spot” (shoulder season) travel opportunities across a vast portion of the globe, especially in the Northern Hemisphere.
-It’s often the ideal time to visit before the intense heat and overwhelming crowds of peak summer (July/August) and after the unpredictable weather of early spring.
-You’ll typically find delightful temperatures, blooming landscapes, and significantly fewer tourists than the subsequent months.
-For the Southern Hemisphere, it often signals the onset of winter or drier conditions, making it a “sweet spot” for some regions and deep off-season for others.
+May is an outstanding “shoulder season” for global travel, particularly in the Northern Hemisphere.
+It’s often ideal, preceding the intense heat and crowds of peak summer (July/August) and following early spring’s unpredictable weather.
+Expect delightful temperatures, blooming landscapes, and significantly fewer tourists.
+In the Southern Hemisphere, May signals winter’s onset or drier conditions, creating both “sweet spot” and deep off-season opportunities.

 Main Regions Globally and Their Associated Seasons in May: